larispoli/immunoassay-lot-correction/README.md

 ### Phase 6.4 -- Trajectory Plots

 **What to look for:** Where the orange (before) and blue (after) lines diverge, the correction changed the value.
 This should align with plate or lot transitions, not with biological events.
-If the correction smooths out artificial steps at lot boundaries while preserving biological patterns, it is working as intended.

 ## Methods Summary for Manuscript Use